sithmel/jQuery-decomment/README.markdown

     $('#removethis').decomment();

-decommentWhenVisible
+doWhenVisible
 ===============
-Decomment and call a function when an element is visible.
+Call a function when an element is visible (checking every time the window is resized).

-    $.decommentWhenVisible(selector,callback);
+    $.doWhenVisible(selector,callback);

 The calback run only once.
 Very useful using media queries for mobile.
 See index.html for an example.